jarenunzen/cambodiaicg/Training2026/1f_LandscapeFragmentation.md

 **OR**

-copy your Landcover2024_SumStats ArcGIS table to a new, blank, spreadsheet.
+Copy your Landcover2024_SumStats ArcGIS table to a new, blank, spreadsheet.

 ### Step 2
 Calcualte thr first fragmentation index.